 Disclaimer: Any references I link in this blog isn’t an endorsement nor a sponsorship as I do not get paid to reference anyone.
 These blogs are for personal use and any information I write or link I share is specifically for educational purposes.
 Thank you and enjoy.

 Ok so this blog took a long hot minute!!!
 A few months to be exact!
-So, just to recap, in my last blog I made it pretty clear that the 2 (being anti-establishment and a parent) are not synonymous with one another as parental authority ends when your children are old enough to be on their own.
+So, just to recap, in my last blog I made it pretty clear that the 2 (being anti-establishment and a parent) are not synonymous with one another as parental guidance ends when your children are old enough to be on their own, which isn’t and sound be dictated by the State.
 Whereas, the government doesn’t let go from birth to death.
 They do as they see fit to gain more power, without consequences, to make sure you obey and comply.
 That’s more than being an authority, that’s tyranny…. anyway, new blog.

 I want to be very clear that I believe in Parental and caregiver responsibilities.
-It is my perspective that parents are caregivers as well as caregivers can be next of kin or adoptive (non-biological) and are to be given the same parental responsibilities and title of parent in this blog.
+It is my perspective that parents are caregivers as well as caregivers can be next of kin or adoptive (non-biological) and are to be given the same title of parent in the discussion of this blog.
 We have natural responsibilities to take care of and provide for our children.
 Protection, food, shelter, education, life lessons, medical decisions.
-To have fun and make sure you do right by your children by every means to help them grow to be strong-minded, compassionate, intelligent, independent and even interdependent.
-To say it takes a village in these decisions is an unfair, cruel and controlling situation as the idea is to undermine the responsibilities out of the hands of the parent(s).
-Unless of course, we consent or volunteer to accept/give help which is different than letting the village or any government entity deciding what’s best for your family all together.
-You don’t want anyone undermining your parental authority to make these decisions for you and your children, from pregnancy to birth and to the age of being self-governed, so why do we let the system trick us?
+To have fun and make sure you do right by your children by every means to help them grow to be strong-minded, compassionate, intelligent, independent individuals.
+To say it takes a village, which is the battle cry of the State, is an unfair, cruel and controlling situation as the idea is to undermine the responsibilities out of the hands of the parent(s).
+Unless of course, we consent or volunteer to accept/give help which is different than letting any government entity deciding what’s best for your family all together.
+You don’t want anyone undermining your parental guidance to make these decisions for you and your children.
+So why do we let the system trick us?
 We have rights… don’t we?

 So, what are your Parental rights?
 Well, it is important to know that parental rights differ by state.
 According to the law, parental rights go hand in hand with parental responsibilities.
 Your rights can refer to several things such as physical custody, legal custody (2 different things), rights to make medical decisions, right to enter contract, right to pass property and right to visitation.
-Each state has their own interpretation of what this all means and how ever strict or limited they should set the standards.
-I didn’t want to post this website as it advocated for parental rights to be protected at state level, however I feel it might be helpful to inform you on where you stand, if you wanted to know click Parental Rights By State.
-Each State has power to decide how limited your rights are as a parent.
+Each state has their own interpretation of what this all means and how ever strict or limited the standards are set.

 Taking a closer look, in my research, I stumbled on this 2014 article written by Jeffery Shulman published an article titled Does The Constitution Protect A Fundamental Right to Parent?
 This piece is informative in where you stand in this country as a parent more than the state you live in, but on a federal level.
 I feel I should express that I’m not a constitutionalist (if you haven’t gotten that gist already), but I decided to include this portion for anyone who is and I would implore you to read closely and try to reconsider.
-Here are some key takeaways:
+Here’s why:

 The right to parent free of state interference is NOT backed by the constitution